ashraful19/resource-management/README.md

 > You can see a **Create New** button to create new resources.

 ## Features
+> Below points may seem over-engineering for a project like this.
+Because project requirements were basic and size was small too.
+But the below points are done to keep the project highly extendable and to demonstrate the need or importance or usability of these in bigger projects.
  - Laravel part (**Api**)
 	 - Developed following **SOLID** *Principles*
 	 - Followed **Service** *Pattern* where application